ICJIA/spac-statute-explorer/README.md

 import sqlWasm from "!!file-loader?name=sql-wasm-[contenthash].wasm!sql.js/dist/sql-wasm.wasm";
 ```

-### Create a new database in memory and make a simple query.
+### Create a new database in memory and make a simple query

 `views/Home.vue:`